CinquinAndy/CinquinAndy/README.md

 <img alt="Holo cards" src="https://andy-cinquin.fr/assets/card_holo/holo.webp" width="300" align="right">

-I'm currently working for [@wildlifela](https://github.com/wildlifela), one of America's best web agencies. (🥰🤩)
+I'm currently working for [@wildlifela](https://github.com/wildlifela), one of America's best web agencies. (🌴 🥰 🤩)

-Entrepreneur, Freelance Developer,
+Entrepreneur, Freelance Developer, I've been creating cool stuff on the web for over 6 years.
 Co-founder of ForVoyez, ForHives, ForMenu, My-Makeup & Artriste.

 Check our Organization : [ForHives](https://github.com/For-Hives)

-Enthusiastic, curious, patient and understanding French Freelance Developer.
+What really gets me excited?
+Bringing ideas to life that solve real problems.
+I'm also a huge open source enthusiast!
+I've developed plugins for Strapi and Obsidian, and I regularly contribute to various projects on GitHub.
+It's my way of giving back to the community that has given me so much. 💪

-I have a keen interest in a lot of different code languages and technologies related to the computing / informatic field.
-I can demonstrate an interesting flexibility as well as a will to learn new things, which led me to some knowledge as well as Back-End or Front-end side , design, UI, UX, SEO, motion design…
+In this field, I particularly love that feeling of creating something new every day.
+From design to code, through UX and motion design, I have a blast exploring all facets of web development.
+I can demonstrate an interesting flexibility as well as a will to learn new things, which led me to knowledge in both Back-End and Front-end, design, UI, UX, SEO, motion design...
 With or without framework, on the technology you want, I totally adjust myself to your needs.

-I’m attentive to your needs and, thanks to my hard-working and responsible mind, I can suggest you the most fitting solutions.
-Moreover, my patience and my passion for my job will lead us to pleasing and lasting terms.
+Over the years, I've had the opportunity to collaborate with all kinds of companies - from startups to large corporations.
+This diversity has taught me to adapt and always find the best approach for each project.

-You can rely on me for your project(s) and I remain at your disposal for all kind of opportunities !
+Whether you have a specific idea or just an intuition, I'd love to discuss it.
+My goal?
+To make your project something unique that really stands out. ✨

-Don’t hesitate to get in touch with me for more information and answers to all your questioning.
+Want to create something together?
+Let's chat! 🚀

 <br/>